 By this system an even hundred numbers are allotted to each block and the principal advantage of the system is that the number indicates how many blocks distant it is from any given point on the street or avenue.

-In blocks 500 feet or less in length a number is allotted to every 10 feet; in block over 500 feet in length to every 15 feet.
+In blocks 500 feet or less in length a number is allotted to every 10 feet; in blocks over 500 feet in length to every 15 feet.
 All short streets take their numbers from the through streets, and the odd numbers are on the North and West sides of streets.

 Source: Henderson’s BC Gazetteer and Directory, 1901, page 534.
 See also: Wikipedia article: Numbered Street: http://en.wikipedia.org/wiki/Numbered_street.